 - Strange Minds Think Alike: He really likes to hang out with Jay, since the boy is a proud sex deviant, with a tendency to invent new things on the area of jacking off.
 Maurice takes notes on how he fucks his pillow claiming that Jay might be a genius.Maurice: You're a little freak.
 I like hanging out with you.

 - Voice of the Legion: Dips into this whenever he's angry.

-The monster that guides women through puberty.
+Another hormone monster who becomes Jessi's guide through puberty.
 At the end of season 2, she becomes Nick's new hormone monster, despite Nick being a boy.